dissolution of co ownership israel

 Stuck in a co-ownership you cannot exit — an inherited apartment with siblings who will not sell, a joint property with a former spouse, an investment that turned into a deadlock?
 You have the legal right to force dissolution under Israeli law.
 We handle every step in Israel on your behalf — from the first demand letter to the final transfer of funds to your account abroad.

 Serving co-owners and heirs from USA · Canada · UK · Australia · France · Brazil — full remote service via notarized Power of Attorney.
-English & Hebrew.
+English · Hebrew · Spanish.
 You do not need to fly to Israel.

-How to dissolve property in Israel — Co-ownership lawyer at Eliyahu & Co.
+How to dissolve property in Israel — Eliyahu & Co.
 Law Office, Herzliya

 In Brief